top of page

 • The best way for a youngster to review games is to analyze the game with a Coach

-• To schedule an appointment for a game review w/ Coach please contact robert@wizardsofthemind.com
+• To schedule an appointment for a game review w/ Coach please contact robert@wizardsofthemind.com or on Telegram: @CoachRobert

 • Many inexperienced tournament players appeared to struggle with time management during their games, here's some useful tips to fast and slow players: